samirsahoo007/bigdata/hadoop/README.md

 Organizing by column allows for better compression, as data is more homogeneous.
 Columnar storage like Apache Parquet is designed to bring efficiency compared to row-based files like CSV.
 When querying, columnar storage you can skip over the non-relevant data very quickly.
 As a result, aggregation queries are less time consuming compared to row-oriented databases.
 This way of storage has translated into hardware savings and minimized latency for accessing data.

-As we store data of the same type in each column, we can use encoding better suited to the modern processor's pipeline by making instruction branching more predictable.
+As we store data of the same type in each column, we can use encoding better suited to the modern processor's pipeline by making instruction branching more predictable. e.g.
+Columnar file formats store related types in rows, so they're easier to compress.
+This CSV file is relatively hard to compress.

+first_name,age
+ken,30
+felicia,36
+mia,2

+This data is easier to compress when the related types are stored in the same row:

+ken,felicia,mia
+30,36,2

 Apache Parquet works best with interactive and serverless technologies like AWS Athena, Amazon Redshift Spectrum, Google BigQuery and Google Dataproc.